cuijiyao01/docker-k8s-training/kubernetes/exercise_09_helm.md

 ## Step 1: initialize helm
 The helm client uses the information stored in .kube/config to talk to the kubernetes cluster.
 But before you set up the tiller-server, you need to specify the namespace to be used.
 Otherwise, everyone will deploy their tiller-server into the kube-system namespace resulting in an overwrite of what was there before.

-`helm init --tiller-namespace <your-namespace>`
+`helm init --tiller-namespace <your-namespace> --service-account access`

 Verify your installation by running `helm version --tiller-connection-timeout=5 --tiller-namespace <your-namespace>`.
 The command should return a version for the client as well as the server.
 In case the server does not respond properly, you can check, if the `tiller`pod is already up and running.

 Hint: If you are getting tired of typing in your tiller namespace for every command, you can set an environment variable `TILLER_NAMESPACE` with your tiller server's namespace as value.
 However for sake of completeness the following code samples will continue to use the `--tiller-namespace` flag where required.